-The SEN Policy will be reviewed every 3 years.
+The SEN Policy will be reviewed annually.

 ACCESSIBILITY

 • The SEN and Disability Act 2001, placed a duty on all schools and LAs to plan to increase over time the accessibility of schools for disabled students and to implement their plans.
 St Bernard's has an Accessibility Plan monitored by the SLT and Governing Body.